vitkuz573/aspirational-manifests/docs/Writerside/topics/Apply-Manifests.md

 To apply the manifests to your cluster, run:

-If an overlay path was provided during `generate`, Aspirate uses that directory when applying manifests.
+If an overlay path was provided during `generate`, Aspirate first applies the manifests from the input directory and then applies the files in the overlay directory.

 ```bash
 aspirate apply